This article welcomes anyone that wants to help with translations or contributions.

 Here's where the Saturn shined and struggled at the same time.
 While this console had eight processors to take advantage from, it all came down to:

-For this reason most games ended up dramatically ranging in quality since each studio came up with their own and unique solution, the possible permutations were almost infinite!
+For this reason, most games ended up dramatically ranging in quality since each studio came up with their unique solution, the possible permutations were almost infinite!

 So far we’ve been using single quadrilaterals to form sprites or background layers.
 But what if we group multiple primitives to form a more complex figure?
 This is how 3D models come to fruition.

-In a nutshell, the CPU is tasked to formulate a 3D world, then both VDPs will be commanded to project it, apply textures and effects on it and finally display it in a 2D space.
+In a nutshell, the CPU is tasked with formulating a 3D world, while both VDPs will be commanded to project it, apply textures and effects on it and finally display it in a 2D space.

-Which chip is ‘in charge’ varies between each game, some prioritised the VDP1 to draw the closest polygons and left the VDP2 to process distant scenery, others found interesting workarounds to task the VDP2 to draw closer polygons (off-loading the amount of geometry fed into the VDP1).
-The challenge here is to design an efficient pipeline that can display impressive graphics while keeping an acceptable frame-rate.
+Some prioritised the VDP1 to draw the closest polygons and left the VDP2 to process distant scenery, others found interesting workarounds to task the VDP2 to draw closer polygons (off-loading the amount of geometry fed into the VDP1).
+The challenge was to design an efficient engine that could display impressive graphics while keeping an acceptable frame-rate.